BugWhisperer004/Fitness-Tracker-MugenMotion-/README.md

-# 🏋️‍♂️ MugenMotion – Anime-Inspired Fitness Tracker
+# 🏋️‍♂️ MugenMotion – Fitness Tracker

 ## Overview
-MugenMotion is an anime-inspired fitness tracker built with **React + TailwindCSS**, drawing design influence from *Demon Slayer*.
+MugenMotion is a fitness tracker built with **React + TailwindCSS**.
 The app allows users to **log workouts, view history, track progress, and explore exercises** via the **WGER API**.

 ## Features